-Tips from 3500 Miles on the GlideCycle Saddle
+Tips from 12000 Miles Riding the GlideCycle Saddle

-- Adapting the fanny to a GlideCycle seat is similar to the process of getting use to bicycle seat discomfort, but on the GlideCycle, we can all be thankful for the missing crotch pressure.
-Experience will also help you learn to really take charge of the seat position and comfort as small adjustments go along way to improve comfort each time you need it.
+- Adapting the fanny to a GlideCycle seat is similar to the process of getting used to bicycle seat discomfort, but on the GlideCycle, we can all be thankful for the missing crotch pressure.
+Experience will also help you learn to really take charge of the seat position and comfort as small adjustments go a long way to improve comfort each time you need it.

 - As your posterior muscles get stronger, you will be able to run in a less aggressive position and feel powerful with the pelvic riser tube more vertical instead of in the forward tilted aggressive or hill running position.
 This is often more comfortable all around.
 This has been the biggest change I have noticed during running.
-There have been times on small inclines where I have not had to Shift seat position forward and I never could have done that a year ago.
+There have been times on small inclines where I have not had to Shift seat position forward and I never could have done that in my first 500 miles.

-- Every so often, as on a bicycle seat, it helps to redistribute pressure by sliding up out of the seat a bit and then resettle back down in the seat, which you probably already do.
-This can be done without even slowing down or stopping once you practice a time or two but can also be done by stopping and letting the seat down a little and then sliding back into it.
+- Every so often, as on a bicycle seat, it helps to redistribute pressure by sliding up out of the seat a bit and then resettle back down in the seat.
+This can be done without even slowing down or stopping once you practice the kip your trainer described a time or two.
+It will also be done whenever you stop by pushing down the seat pad and “reseating” your fanny.

 At first glance, a GlideCycle™ may appear similar to a bicycle.
 However, upon closer inspection, there are no pedals and there is no seat pressure in the perineal region (the area where bicycle seats create pressure on sensitive tissues).
 [Read more…]

-While not technically running, GlideCyclists experience a sensation like running and refer to this activity as either “GlideCycling”, “Gliding” or “running on their GlideCycle”.
+While not exactly like running, GlideCyclists experience a sensation like running and refer to this activity as either “GlideCycling”, “Gliding” or “running on their GlideCycle”.
 [Read more…]

 The GlideCycle™ offers unique core training advantages above and beyond endurance sports such as running, cycling and walking.
 The GlideCycle™ pelvic suspension system generates challenges from multiple angles, similar to exercising on a therapy ball.
 [Read more…]